 4 pound chicken, cut-up into 10 pieces

 1 cup tomato sauce

 1 cup dry white wine or chicken broth

 fresh basil, optional

-1. Slice and dice all your vegetables.
-Sprinkle the chicken pieces with salt, pepper and dried oregano.
+1. Sprinkle chicken pieces with salt, pepper and dried oregano.
 In an extra large saute pan, drizzle 2 tablespoons of olive oil and place over medium high heat.
-When the oil is lightly smoking, add the chicken pieces and sear on the first side for 4 minutes.
+When oil is lightly smoking, add chicken pieces and sear on first side for 4 minutes.

-2. Flip the chicken over and continue to cook for 4 minutes.
-Remove the chicken from the pan and place in a dish, set aside.
-In the same pan, add the onion, mushrooms and red pepper, saute for 5 minutes until slightly softened.
-Add the garlic and continue to cook for 2 minutes.
-Deglaze the pan with wine and stir to combine the flavors.
+2. Flip chicken over and continue to cook for 4 minutes.
+Remove chicken from pan and place in a dish, set aside.
+In same pan, add onion, mushrooms and red peppers, saute for 5 minutes.
+Add garlic and continue to cook for 2 minutes.
+Deglaze pan with wine and stir to combine flavors.

-3. Add the tomato sauce, tomatoes, 1 1/2 teaspoons salt, 1/4 teaspoon black pepper and stir to combine.
-Place the chicken back into the pan and lower the heat to simmer.
-Cover the pan and cook the chicken for 1 1/2 hours, for until fork tender.
-Half way through cooking, add the olives and stir, cover again with lid.
+3. Add tomato sauce, tomatoes, 1 1/2 teaspoons salt, 1/4 teaspoon black pepper and stir to combine.
+Place chicken back in pan and lower heat to simmer.
+Cover pan and cook for 1 1/4 hours, or until fork tender.
+Half way through cooking, add olives and stir – cover with lid.